walkacross/cpp_tutorials/04_compound_data_types/044_pointers_in_cpp/readme.md

 ## using a dynamic array
 you can using psome[0] instead of *psome for the first element, psome[1] for the second slement, and so on. the reason you can do this it that C and C++ handle arrays internally by using pointers anyway.

+# pointer, array and pointer arithmetic
+the near equlivalence of pointers and array names stems from pointer arithmetic and how C++ handles array internally.